salemove/widgets_sdk_ionic/README.md

 deauthenticate() => Promise<void>
 ```

-Deauthenticates visitor.
-Be aware that deauthentication process relies on <a href="#authenticationbehavior">`AuthenticationBehavior`</a>
+Deauthenticates the visitor.
+Be aware that deauthentication process relies on <a href="#authenticationbehavior">`AuthenticationBehavior`</a>.

 --------------------